Juayua, Ruta de las Flores, El Salvador, and Juayua Hotel

 It was a lovely place, and for once the fountain was filled with water.

-Opposite is the one of the old churches.
+On the opposite is one of the old churches.

-We found the grocery store / supermarket and and stocked up on food for a few days.
+We found the grocery store/supermarket and stocked up on food for a few days.

 We were pleased we had a kitchen to cook in, and a good sized fridge and freezer to use.